Publications

 Book Chapters

-“The Doing and Allowing Distinction” (with Christian Barry), The Oxford Handbook in Normative Ethics (forthcoming)
+“The Doing and Allowing Distinction,” (with Christian Barry).
+In David Copp, Connie Rosati and Tina Ruli eds.
+The Oxford Handbook to Normative Ethics (Oxford: Oxford University Press, 2026)